What is the lived experience podcast, and what is it about?

 I am certainly not like this and wish I could be more like her in this regard.

-Her impact will stay with me and others for rest of our lives.
+Her impact will stay with me and others for the rest of our lives.

-However, to be there for her when she needed me most was and will always be my greatest achievement.
+However, being there for her when she needed me most was and will always be my greatest achievement.

 Love your son, Joel

-My Eulogy and tribute to here can be viewed here
+My Eulogy and tribute to her can be viewed here